Github-Anderson/SI100B-Report/README.md

 # `cv2.COLOR_BGR2RGB`,`cv2.COLOR_BGR2HSV`.
 ````

 After that, the colorful picture is converted to a ***gray scale picture***.
-To us the converted picture to generate training data set, we have to provide samples which contain the picture of each digit and the attached label to tell the true answer.
+To use the converted picture to generate training data set, we have to provide samples which contain the picture of each digit and the attached label to tell the true answer.
 To split the picture into samples like that, we use the ***numpy*** library to realize that.
 With labels attached, the data are finally set up, ready to be used in the KNN algorithm.

 ````python
 # number detected related